openrewrite/rewrite-docs/reference/recipes/text/findandreplace.md

 **org.openrewrite.text.FindAndReplace**

-_Simple text find and replace.
-When the original source file is a language-specific Lossless Semantic Tree, this operation irreversibly converts the source file to a plain text file.
-Subsequent recipes will not be able to operate on language-specific type._
+_Textual find and replace, optionally interpreting the search query as a Regular Expression (regex).
+When operating on source files that are language-specific Lossless Semantic Trees, such as Java or XML, this operation converts the source file to plain text for the rest of the recipe run.
+So if you are combining this recipe with language-specific recipes in a single recipe run, put all of the language-specific recipes before this recipe._

 ## Recipe source